-- The financial statements give a true and fair view of the financial position of Sparkasse Bank Malta plc (the "Bank") as at 31 December 2023, and of the Bank's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Banking Act (Cap.
-371) and the Maltese Companies Act (Cap.
+- The Group financial statements and the Parent Company financial statements (the "financial statements") of Sparkasse (Holdings) Malta Limited give a true and fair view of the Group and Parent Company's financial position as at 31 December 2023, and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).